mascip/X11-forwarding-with-phusion-baseimage/phusion-ssh/README.md

-Trying to use phusion/baseimage for X11 Forwarding, but it does not work.

-Here is what I do:
+To use phusion/baseimage for X11 Forwarding, here is what I do:

 Put your SSH public key in the ssh-pub-keys folder